Belarus, 1:47 am

 "No, not now!" he growled as the images momentarily took over his senses.

 Blinking rapidly, he tried to push the memory to the back of his mind.
-When his vision cleared, he noticed that the man's eyes were beginning to grow dull.
+When his vision cleared, he noticed the man's eyes beginning to grow dull.
 Jack panicked and grabbed his shoulders.

 "Nyet!" he cried and shook him desperately, unaware that he began speaking English again.